 - Health care coverage for expatriate individuals living abroad, working, or moving abroad for at least 12+ months.

 - Contract employees living and working abroad in a new country.

-- Seniors (Ages 65+) with dual residencies six months or longer outside the U.S wanting to provide for their health and wellbeing.
+- Seniors (Ages 65+) with dual residencies six months or longer outside the U.S want to provide for their health and well-being.